 A JD differs from the undergraduate law degree in that it targets individuals who already hold an undergraduate degree, which can be in any subject, including law.
 The JD education builds on the student’s previous expertise and experience.
 JD students may pursue expertise in law that is aligned with their previous degree or move in a completely different direction.

 The College of Law’s JD curriculum is consistent with the best offered internationally.
 The program was created through a strategic partnership with Northwestern University Pritzker School of Law.
 The JD equips graduates with a high level of legal knowledge and complementary research, writing, and advocacy skills.
-The focus on skills training enables our graduates to make the most of a wide range of career options in the public sector, private corporations, law firms, international organizations, and academia.
+The focus on skills training enables college graduates to make the most of a wide range of career options in the government, private corporations, law firms, international organizations, and academia.

 In short, our JD graduates rise to the top as they have combined previous university education and training with three years of rigorous, interdisciplinary legal education.